How to Use Clay for Body Detox and Great Skin

 2. Green clay – green clay is loaded with iron and magnesium which gives it its green color.
 It acts fast to absorb oils and toxins, and is suitable for oily skin.

 3. White clay – also called kaolin.
 This is a very gentle clay, and is suitable for sensitive, dry and mature skin.
-It softens ,exfoliates and purifies the skin.
+It softens, exfoliates and purifies the skin.
 It has many benefits including antibacterial and detoxification properties.
-This type of clay can be used on a daily basis to help clean the skin and remove toxins and dirt from the pores and help to regenerate cells in the skin.
+This type of clay can be used on a daily basis to help clean the skin and remove toxins and dirt from the pores and helps to regenerate cells in the skin.

 4. Fuller earth – this is a clay-like earthy material that absorbs bacteria and toxins.
 It is used as a body or face mask and has a slightly gritty texture that is great for exfoliating.
 It also has antiseptic properties.